The Bank, Nr Malpas, Cheshire

 · Lot 5 - 166.10 Acres (67.22 Ha)

 · Lot 6 - range of modern farm buildings and adjacent paddocks, 15.60 Acres (6.31 Ha)

-Barbers Rural are instructed to offer for sale on behalf of the LPA receiver a range of farm buildings and agricultural land totalling approximately 212.54 Acres.
-This forms the major part of The Bank, the farmhouse and remaining farm buildings are likely to be offered for sale within the near future but are not currently available for inspection.
+Barbers Rural are instructed to offer for sale on behalf of the LPA receiver a period farmhouse, range of traditional brick and modern farm buildings and agricultural land totalling approximately 224.38 Acres.

 The farmstead is offered for sale in six lots as follows:

 Lot 1 - 5.88 Acres (2.38 Ha) permanent pasture with frontage to the B5069.
 The land slopes towards the boundary brook and includes an area of rough pasture and woodland.